dmilek/data_collection/README.md

 # Daily Number Scraper

 This Java project scrapes numbers from a specified URL and saves them into a CSV file for further analysis.
-The project uses the OkHttp library for making HTTP requests and Jsoup for parsing HTML content.
+The project uses Java's built-in HttpClient for making HTTP requests and Jsoup for parsing HTML content.
 Additionally, it includes a workflow for sending weekly analysis reports via email.

 ## Table of Contents